unfoldingWord-dev/Unlocked-Bible-Commentary-Info/docs/management.rst

-The Management Structure in the UBN Project
+The Management Structure in the UBC Project
 ===========================================

 Training Department Manager: Christine Jarka